Umuzi-org/ACN-syllabus/content/projects/java-specific/functional-interface/_index.md

 3. A method called `isPrime`: The lambda expression must return true if the number is Prime (3) or false if it is not a not Prime (4)

-Then you must get a number from the standard input which will go through all three functions and return the correct strings
+Once the obove has been implemented, you must get a number from the standard input which will go through all three functions and return the correct strings

-4. If the user enters 77 in the standard input then you should **Print!**
+4. If the user enters 77 in the standard input then you should **Print** the following:

 ```
  Number is: Odd, Palindrome and NotPrime
 ```

-Then give the user an Opportunity to enter another number
+The user should be able to to enter another number in the standard input.

 **Example2: User types 43 this time**